linkerd/linkerd2-proxy/README.md

 A [`shell.nix`](./shell.nix) (and generic [`flake.nix`](./flake.nix)) is
 provided with the build dependencies.
 Use this with `nix-shell` (or with `nix develop`, respectively) to get a reproducible development environment.
-This is particularly useful in conjuction with [Direnv](https://direnv.net)'s [`use flake`](https://direnv.net/man/direnv-stdlib.1.html#codeuse-flake-ltinstallablegtcode).
+This is particularly useful in conjunction with [Direnv](https://direnv.net)'s [`use flake`](https://direnv.net/man/direnv-stdlib.1.html#codeuse-flake-ltinstallablegtcode).

 ### Repository Structure